max-mapper/googleauth/README.md

 # googleauth

-**Create and refresh a Google authentication token for command-line apps**
+**Create and refresh a Google OAuth 2.0 authentication token for command-line apps**

 [![NPM](https://nodei.co/npm/googleauth.png?mini=true)](https://nodei.co/npm/googleauth/)

 This module is based on [ghauth](https://github.com/rvagg/ghauth) which does the same thing for GitHub tokens

+You can learn about Google tokens here https://developers.google.com/accounts/docs/OAuth2WebServer

 ## Example usage